1967 anti-Chinese riots in Burma: Sino-Burmese relations after General Ne Win’s coup (1962)

-Following the 1962 Burmese coup d'état lead by the Burmese commander-in-chief, General Ne Win, relations between Burma and China remained stable.
+Following the 1962 Burmese coup d'état led by the Burmese commander-in-chief, General Ne Win, relations between Burma and China remained stable.
 The new government in Burma, the Union Revolutionary Council maintained a policy of positive neutrality and non-alignment.
 Two days after the coup on 2 March 1962, China recognised Burma's new government.
 Two months later, the revolutionary council implemented the "Burmese way to socialism" a new socioeconomic foundation.
 Then, on 4 July 1962, the revolutionary council founded the Burma Socialist Program Party to lead a socialist revolution in Burma.
 In 1964 and 1965, Burma's economy was nationalised.
 This process affected 6,700 Chinese stores, two Beijing based banks and Chinese schools and foreign language newspapers in Burma.
 Despite the effects on its interests, China continued to support Burma's economic plans.
 In June 1964, the Chinese government informed General Ne Win of an imminent coup.
 In July 1964, Zhou Enlai made a secret trip to Burma in support of Ne Win.

 However, by late 1965, China was frustrated that Burma had not taken a side against the US in the Vietnam War.
 China was also frustrated by Burma's refusal to allow the training of anti-Indian Mizo insurgents in its territory.
 In addition, Ne Win began to seek ties with the international community.
 He visited India, the Soviet Union, Pakistan, Czechoslovakia, Thailand, and Japan.
 In 1966, he visited the US.
 At this time, Burma received technological assistance from the Soviet Union while China's offer of assistance were dismissed.
 China was failing to gain political and economic dominance in Burma.

 In response, China instigated elements of the Cultural Revolution in Burma and lent support to the Burma Communist Party.

 Spread of the Cultural Revolution

-From 1966, the government of the People’s Republic of China called for Chinese communities throughout Southeast Asia to support the Cultural Revolution.
+From 1966, the government of the People's Republic of China called for Chinese communities throughout Southeast Asia to support the Cultural Revolution.
 As early as 1952, the Burmese government had asked all Chinese schools in Burma to register under the Private School Act.
 However, few did so.
 In 1962, of 259 Chinese schools in Burma, 183 (70 percent) proclaimed their support of the People's Republic of China.
 In 1963, Burma brought a new private schools registration act applying to all private schools with over twenty students.
 In 1965, the BSPP government nationalised private schools.
 Teachers of Chinese private schools who did not hold Burmese citizenship were dismissed.
 Students were no longer allowed to display political badges other than the Burmese national emblem and the picture of the general, Aung San.
 In 1966, it was estimated that 470 private schools supported the Cultural Revolution while 200 did not.